 In Arcana Magi, Mana is a source of energy akin to electricity, with kinetic and potential types.
 Avalon Tech Enterprises invents machines and magical items that uses Mana as its energy source to operate.

-Avatar The Last Airbender: The four kingdoms rely heavily on this in the form of a particular "physical magic," to the point where their technology parallels our own.
-In fact, non-magical complex devices are referred to as "fake bending" (example: explosives = fake firebending).
+Avatar: The Last Airbender: The four main societies rely heavily on this in the form of a particular physical magic referred to as "bending", to the point where their technology parallels our own.
+In fact, non-magical complex devices are occasionally referred to as "fake bending" (example: explosives = fake firebending).

-Earthbenders run complicated metro transit and postal systems by "bending" the cargo across stone tracks.
-They also have advanced construction (the Earth Kingdom has the largest and most elaborate cities in the world) and possibly agriculture (which could explain how Ba Sing Se is able to maintain vast tracts of farmland from within their city wall).
-They have trains made of stone.
+The Earth Kingdom runs complicated metro transit and postal systems by using Earthbenders to "bend" the cargo across stone tracks, with the trains themselves made of stone as well.
+It also has advanced construction (with the largest and most elaborate cities in the world) and possibly agriculture (which could explain how Ba Sing Se is able to maintain vast tracts of farmland from within its city wall), eventually developing earthbending-powered tanks as well.

-He-Man and the Masters of the Universe was full of this, especially the 2002 series.
-Flying discs, steampunky mecha-dragons, energy shields - Practically every bit of technology was combined with magic.
+He-Man and the Masters of the Universe (2002) was full of this.
+Flying discs, steampunky mecha-dragons, energy shields — Practically every bit of technology was combined with magic.
 There were also technological devices using or enhancing magical artefacts, like a belt powered by rare magical water which punished the wearer with an electrical shock as soon as he tried to do evil.

 A lot of ghost-related gear in Danny Phantom comes off as magitek, both in terms of technology used by ghosts (such as Skulker's suit) and technology used by ghost-hunters, such as all the Fenton technology.